 Above all else, you need to make sure you keep your valuables hidden away.
 If you leave your keys by an open window (or even a window that will be easy to break into) it’ll be no wonder if your home becomes a target.
 Don’t let thieves and criminals see what they could be getting when they go past your home.
 Be discreet, and ensure that privacy is your number one concern.

-These pointers will help you to keep your home protected 24/7, even when you can’t be there.
+These pointers will help you in protecting your home 24/7, even when you can’t be there.
 Above all else, make sure you have the appropriate level of insurance cover, just in case something should happen.
 Insurance won’t stop it, but it will stop you from being left in the lurch with hefty bills.
 Leave your own thoughts and tips below!